ticdat/tts_diet/README.md

 ### Diet example rendered in Tidy, Tested, Safe format

+If you're new to `ticdat`, then please read [this](https://github.com/ticdat/ticdat/wiki/1-Beginner-ticdat-intro) to orient yourself.

 * **tidy** The engine is organized as a package.
 Free standing .py files are appropriate for proof-of-concept and educational purposes, but industrial code typically requires a package whose `__version__` attribute can be cross-referenced against a GitHub release tag.
 The package is